The Stones of Stenness

 Extract from Lieutenant Thomas’ map of the Stenness area – showing the semi-circular bank.

-Incidentally, this ridge was behind the idea that the monument was semi-circular – something dismissed by Lieutenant Thomas.
+Incidentally, this ridge was behind the notion that the monument was originally semi-circular – something dismissed by Lieutenant Thomas.
+The antiquarian “Temple of the Moon” label undoubtedly owed much to the crescent-moon-shape of the surviving earthwork.

-All the archaeologists encountered was a thin band of clayey soil and silt that – despite the “tenuous nature” of the surviving evidence was interpreted as the sole remains of a former outer bank.
+All the archaeologists encountered was a thin band of clayey soil and silt that, despite the “tenuous nature” of the surviving evidence, was interpreted as the sole remains of a former outer bank.
 [3]

-An incomplete circle
+An incomplete stone circle

 “[In] the case of two holes there is no clear evidence that the hole or space was ever filled.”